integreat-io/integreat/README.md

 Integreat will set the status of a passing response to `ok` if it was an error, and any `error` property will be changed to a `warning`.
 Besides from that, the response will be unchanged.

+Jobs may have `preconditions` too, and it will work in the same way as for a step, determining whether a job will run of not. `break` will have no effect for a condition on a job.
+Jobs may not have `postconditions`, but you can mutate the response with `postmutation` and accomplish the same.

 ### Dispatching several actions by iterating over an array